BioTools-Dev/RaPDTool/README.md

 ## Acknowledgments

-We thank Dra.
-Luz Bretón Deval, Dr. Maikel G. Fernández-López and Ing.
+We thank Ing.
 Roberto Peredo for his help in developing this tool.
 Funded in part by project CF 2019 265222 (FORDECYT-PRONACES CONACYT-México).